brucelane/Cinder-MIDI2/README.md

 **Callback to RtMidiInput:** this is a problem that I tried to solve while I was working on midi-sequencer.
 I needed to switch virtual midi channels a lot during development, and RtMidi was still complaining, that callback is already set.
 That is because callback is set inside openPort() function, but I think it would be (somehow) possible to set callback once per initialization and just let midi-messages fly through it once desired port is opened.
 I remember I tried to do it this way and than I rolled back to current version for some reason.

-**No OSX testing done:** I'm not a owner of any apple product nor I have access to any Mac where I should do any testing, so I have no idea how block will behave outside Windows realm.
+**No OSX testing done:** ~~I'm not a owner of any apple product nor I have access to any Mac where I should do any testing, so I have no idea how block will behave outside Windows realm.~~
+Tested by @ThomasLengeling on mac 10.9.3!
+Also provided sample for osx!

 **iOS version:** OF guys are using some other lib for iOS (coremidi???) for processing midi, because RtMidi does not support it.